Gamer Koala

 8. Mortal Kombat II

-Developer: Midway
+Midway

 Mortal Kombat II raised the bar for fighting games on the Genesis.
 With its brutal combat, gruesome fatalities, and a diverse roster of fighters, the game provided an intense and visceral experience.
 Players engaged in one-on-one battles, executing special moves and finishing moves to emerge victorious.

 Competition was a bit more fierce for this sequel.
-Nintendo decided to not censor Mortal Kombat II after getting thoroughly trounced in sales by the Sega version of Mortal Kombat I. Even still, the Genesis version of the game featured some easter eggs and different character animations than other ports.
+Nintendo decided not to censor Mortal Kombat II after getting thoroughly trounced in sales by the Sega version of Mortal Kombat I. Even still, the Genesis version of the game featured some easter eggs and different character animations than other ports.

 Mortal Kombat II’s multiplayer mode, competitive gameplay, and controversial reputation made it a must-play title on the Genesis.